git4cook/cookbook/README.md

 The project is broken up into 5 packages.

-**Note Iteration 2 changes/update to pacakges will be in bold clearly appended to the bottom of each section**
+**Note: Iteration 2 changes/update to packages will be in bold clearly appended to the bottom of each section**
 1. application
 2. business
 3. objects